hacktiv8/phase-0-activities/week-2/number-system.md

-# Mastering Decimal, Binary, Hexadecimal, and Other Number System
+# Learn Decimal, Binary, Octal, Hexadecimal, and Other Number System

 ## Objectives